|

 appliances

-such as a stove, a floor cleaner, a washing machine, a bread maker, a butter
+stove, a floor cleaner, a washing machine, a bread maker, a butter

 maker, are there others?